How to build a powerful Confluence AI agent in 2026

 What is a Confluence AI agent?

 Simply put, a Confluence AI agent is an AI tool that uses the information stored in your Confluence spaces as its source of truth.
-Instead of your team digging through pages to find an answer, they (or your customers) can just ask a question in plain English, and the AI will find and deliver the right information.
+Instead of your team manually searching through pages to find an answer, they (or your customers) can just ask a question in plain English, and the AI will find and deliver the right information.

 You generally have two ways to set this up: